-7 riding schools where children under-five can learn to ride - Horse & Hound
+Riding lessons for children under 5: where to go | Horse & Hound

-If your child is keen to get in the saddle but you're struggling to find riding schools who cater for tiny tots, have a look at our list of centres who take children under five
+If your child is keen to learn to ride, but you're struggling to find a centre who caters for tiny tots, have a look at our list of riding schools who take children under five

 1. Stag Lodge Stables, London